Understanding your overdraft

 Whether or not we agree to give you an overdraft will depend on your circumstances and you must repay any overdraft when we ask you to in line with our General Terms and Conditions.
 If you have an Arranged Overdraft on your Choice Current Account and you go beyond your limit we will continue to charge you the Arranged Overdraft Usage Fee.
 There are no overdraft or Transaction Fees on the Basic Current Account because you are not allowed to go overdrawn on this account.

 More details on our fees can be found on the web pages for each current account

-If you have an account which is no longer available to new customers, including the Zero Current Account, please visit our Important information for accounts no longer available to open page for details on fees.
+If you have an account which is no longer available to new customers, please visit our Important information for accounts no longer available to open page for details on fees.

 Online and Mobile Banking

 One of the best ways to stay on top of your accounts is to check your balance regularly.
 Online and Mobile Banking helps by letting you access your banking wherever you are.
 As long as you have internet access, you can log on to see your balance and what payments have gone in and out of your account.

 We're changing the way we present your balance across Online and Mobile Banking, as well as ATMs and in branch, for more information please see our Account Changes page.

 If you'd like more information about understanding overdrafts, statements, how to manage your money, setting up account alerts and more, please read our Managing your money leaflet (pdf)

 Account alerts can help you avoid overdraft charges, or keep them to minimum, to help you with this, we automatically register you for free alerts about your overdraft usage.

 The alerts are free and let you know when you’ve entered your arranged overdraft, for example due to a regular payment.
 We’ll send your alerts as texts to the mobile number you’ve registered with us, so please make sure it’s up-to-date.
 If you have Mobile Banking we may also choose to send you alerts as notifications there.